 Personal Injury Protection

 So, yes.
 Personal Injury Protection (PIP) is a great coverage to have no matter which vehicle you happen to be in.
-In many states PIP is mandatory but in Washington the policy holder can decline the coverage.
-But in situations like this, PIP coverage is very important.
+PIP coverage is mandatory in many states, but in Washington, the policyholder can decline the coverage.
+In situations like this, though, PIP coverage is very important.